aaronvb/logparams/README.md

 - `ShowEmpty (bool)` will return an empty string, or not print to logger, if there are no parameters.
 Default is to false if struct arg is not passed.

 - `ShowPassword (bool)` will show the `password` and `password_confirmation` parameters.
 Default is false if not explicitly passed(DO NOT RECOMMEND).

+- `HidePrefix (bool)` will hide the `Parameters: ` prefix in the output.
+Default is to false if struct arg is not passed.